jubeaz/pSessMgr/README.md

 ## session
 * `build`: add controle if there is an active session since
 * add a `remove tool`
+* follow on session links created by templates to remove/reset them when session is activated / daactivated

 ## generator